 Stress can affect both the male and female reproductive systems, potentially leading to issues with the libido, orgasms, and sustaining an erection.

 Stress may also affect sperm production and the maturation of sperm.
 In women, stress during pregnancy or the postpartum period can have a significant impact on health.
 People trying to conceive may have difficulty if one or both partners are experiencing a stressful life event.

 Researchers have identified a link between work-related stress and the development of chronic pain.
-Monotonous work and lack of social support are possible risk factors for musculoskeletal issues, such as lower back pain.
+Monotonous work and lack of social support are possible risk factors for musculoskeletal issues, such as

 During acute stress, the cardiovascular system prepares the body for the fight or flight response.
 These preparations involve an increase in the following:

 - blood flow to the major muscle groups

 Before reaching menopause, people have lower cardiovascular risks because estrogen helps with stress management.
 After menopause, when estrogen levels drop, the cardiovascular risks relating to stress rise.

 Some researchers have